For

 the years after the war he got involved with the Tonkünstler Orchestra

-Orchester' and 'Austrian Symphony Orchestra'.
+Society' and 'Austrian Symphony Orchestra'.
 These names were probably

 used for publicity reasons.
-The original Tonkünstler-Orchester

-was founded in 1907 in Vienna, but soon after World War I had ended
+original Tonkünstler-Orchester was founded in 1907 in Vienna, but

-(1918) it had a difficult time and was forced to fuse with the Wiener
+soon after World War I had ended (1918) it had a difficult time and

-At the basis was the "Niederösterreichische Landesorchester"
+World War the orchestra was newly organized.
+At the basis was the "Niederösterreichische

-which was renamed Tonkuenstlerorchester.
-It was Kurt Wöss who reinstated
+Landesorchester" which was renamed Tonkuenstlerorchester.

-the Sunday Afternoon Concerts (which had been an institution before
+had been an institution before the war).

 Some well known and also famous names have swung the baton in front